pudly/schmopera-hugo/content/articles/the-practice-tip-you-dont-want-to-hear.md

 ---
-title: The practice tip you don't want to hear
+title: "The practice tip you don&#039;t want to hear"
 ---

 Many musicians spend their early years of training - and maybe some of the later years - fighting a cold, hard fact about their practice habits: **the slow way *is* the fast way.**